karunya-sankar/a3a-iot-ws-hub-dash/README.md

 # A3a: Websockets-based Hub Dashboard Simulation of local IoT system

-NOTE: you can view this Markdown (.md) file in the correct formatting using the "preview button" in the top-right corner in Visual Studio Code.
+**NOTE:** you can view this Markdown (.md) file in the correct formatting using the "preview button" in the top-right corner in Visual Studio Code.
+Read the whole document before you continue.

 ## Overview